We’ve been playing in the kitchen a bit lately using Australian native and wild-grown non-native bush food.

 - Quince (used in our Peppy Quince Paste, Bush Jelly, Slatherin Sauce and Dessert Sauces)

 - Rosehips (used in our Rosehip & Pepperberry Dessert Sauce)

 - Blackberries (used in our Blackberry & Pepperberry Dessert Sauce)

 - and Lemons (used in almost everything we make!)

-Others that we forage for (and hopefully will appear in future products) include:
+Other non native plants we forage for (and maybe will appear in future products) include: